Jack-Patterson/Jack-Patterson/README.md

 ### Hello, my name is Jack Patterson.
 I am a fourth-year student doing Computing with Games Development at Muster Technological University Tralee.

-I have experience in the following languages:
+I have experience in the following languages and technologies:

 - HTML
 - CSS